JoshhMiranda/portfolio/README.md

 #### Domain Expertise: Machine Learning, Deep Learning

 ## About Me!
 👋 Hi there!
-I'm a Machine Learning Engineer with a passion for Data Science and Machine Learning.
+I'm a Data Scientist with a passion for Machine Learning, Deep Learning and Data Science.
 With two years of experience in technical sales, I've had the opportunity to bridge the gap between business needs and cutting-edge ML solutions.
 My focus is on implementing practical machine learning solutions that address real-world challenges.
 Let's build something great together!